closeio/ciso8601/README.rst

   pip install pytz

-Otherwise, ``ciso8601`` will raise an exception when you try to parse a timezone aware timestamp:
+Otherwise, ``ciso8601`` will raise an exception when you try to parse a timestamp with time zone information:

 .. code:: python

   In [2]: ciso8601.parse_datetime('2014-12-05T12:30:45.123456-05:30')
-  Out[2]: ImportError: Cannot parse an aware timestamp without pytz.
+  Out[2]: ImportError: Cannot parse a timestamp with time zone information without the pytz dependency.
 Install it with `pip install pytz`.

 ``pytz`` is intentionally not an explicit dependency of ``ciso8601``.
 This is because many users use ``ciso8601`` to parse only naive timestamps, and therefore don't need this extra dependency.
 In Python 3, ``ciso8601`` makes use of the built-in `datetime.timezone`_ class instead, so pytz is not necessary.